chucumber/mctoolkit/_posts/0001-01-01-what-we-hold-sacred.markdown

   <figcaption></figcaption>
 </figure>

+><mark class="pk-highlight-long">Our society makes it seem normal that we grieve in solitude.</mark>

 It has been an organic evolution of my work to create space for folks to heal and grieve.
-Throughout my life, I have this gift that draws people to tell me their story. <mark class="pk-highlight-long">Our society makes it seem normal that we grieve in solitude.</mark> Alone.
+Throughout my life, I have this gift that draws people to tell me their story.
+Our society makes it seem normal that we grieve in solitude.
+Alone.
 But that’s not always been the case for Black and Brown folks.
 We don’t have to grieve alone.
 We can hold space for us to do it together, and if I can create space for that, I need to do it.

 With the support of a grant, I was able to bring altar-making to more community groups, including those focused on Brown and Black youth (organisations like Girl Power, Healing and Justice Center, the Miles Girl Academy), as well as adults and elementary school students.
 Because I’ve now shared it with so many ages and demographics, I believe this workshop can be adapted to work for anyone.